-Clicking on the triangle ▼ to the right of a tool icon on the Drawing toolbar opens a sub-toolbar giving access to the toolset for that shape.
-If necessary, this sub-toolbar can be "torn off" to create a floating toolbar.
+Clicking on the triangle ▼ to the right of a tool icon on the Drawing toolbar opens a drop-down list giving access to the toolset for that shape.
+If necessary, this drop-down list can be "torn off" to create a floating sub-toolbar.

-- Click the dotted line at the top of the toolset as shown in Figure 32, drag it across the screen to the Workspace and release the mouse button to create a floating toolbar - To close a floating toolbar, click on the X on the right of the toolbar title.
+- Click and hold on the dotted line at the top of the toolset, as shown in Figure 33, then drag it across the screen to the Workspace and release to create a floating toolbar - To close a floating toolbar, click on the X on the right of the toolbar title.